 Overview

 Hi, I’m Dr. rer. nat.
 Dipl.-Inform.
-Stefan Heinrich, a scholar and IT tinkerer from Germany, currently appointed as associate professor of the Computer Science Department at IT University of Copenhagen and affiliate researcher at Pioneer Centre for Artificial Intelligence.
+Stefan Heinrich, a scholar and IT tinkerer from Germany, currently appointed as associate professor of the Data Science Section at IT University of Copenhagen and affiliate researcher at Pioneer Centre for Artificial Intelligence.
 These are what I consider my key skills and experiences in a nutshell:

-- Fourteen years of academic research in Computational Modelling, Natural Language Processing, and Machine Learning — current focus on Temporal Dynamics and Probabilistic Neural Networks
+• Fifteen years of academic research in Computational Modelling, Natural Language Processing, and Machine Learning — current focus on Temporal Dynamics, Probabilistic Neural Models, Neurodiversity and Representation Learning

-- Twelve years of teaching at undergraduate and postgraduate levels in Artificial Intelligence, Neural Networks, Data Mining, and Human–Robot Interaction, as well as supervision of more than 30 individual PhD, MSc, and BSc dissertations
+• Thirteen years of teaching at undergraduate and postgraduate levels in Artificial Intelligence, Machine Learning, Computational Modelling, and Human–Robot Interaction, as well as supervision of more than 50 PhD, MSc, and BSc theses

-- Coordination and team building of research and student teams for short- to mid-term projects
+• Coordination and formation of research groups, student teams, and lab environments, for short- to long-term projects

-- Resourceful, creative, goal-oriented, organised, independent, as well as a team player and team builder
+• Resourceful, creative, goal-oriented, organised, independent, and an effective team player and team builder

 Research Interests and Background